jundalisay/spblist/content/en/research/ancient/mayan/popol/part-3/chapter-03.md

 All lived together, they existed in great number and walked there in the East.

-Nevertheless, they did not sustain nor maintain [their God]; they only raised their faces to the sky, and they did not know why they had come so far as they did.
+Nevertheless, they did not sustain nor maintain [their God].

+They only raised their faces to the sky, and they did not know why they had come so far as they did.

 There they were then, in great number, the black men and the white men, men of many classes, men of many tongues, that it was wonderful to hear them.